 Selects the RPM the control system will request for run speed.

-Note: "Run RPM" is the high speed setting of the optional two state or three state throttle switches.
+The run speed is the normal operating speed during automatic start/stop operation.
+Run RPM is the high speed setting of the optional two state or three state throttle switches.